Shivangi-Bhavsar/Predictive-Analytics-/README.md

 # Predictive-Analytics-
-This respositorty consist my work on Predictive ANalystics projects
+This respository consist my work on Predictive Analystics projects, like
+#Cryptocurrency Price prediction using Supervised algorithams and Deep learning algorithams